 Maybe this is your first time reaching out for a therapeutic connection or maybe you have had many others.
 Beginnings can be an uncomfortable place.
 Finding the right person to work with is important.

 My name is Jennifer-Lee Koble.
 I am Métis on my mother’s side and of mixed European ancestry on my father’s side.

 For over twenty years, I have had the privilege of accompanying people through profound life transitions, through times of trauma, grief, mental health struggles, substance misuse, birthing, parenting, marital struggles and terminal illness.
 These relationships have informed how I practice and I feel gratitude to all those who have invited me to support and celebrate their healing and growth.

-My clinical approach is strengths-based, relational, collaborative, compassionate, and trauma informed.
+My clinical approach is strengths-based, relational, collaborative, compassionate, history and trauma informed.
 Together we will create an environment where healing is possible, where you can come to hear and trust your inner knowing.